ParadiseBotList/docs.paradisebots.net/docs/internal/librarys/javascript/index.md

 |--------------|----------|----------------|
 Too Many Requests | 429 | [PBL] (429): Your are being ratelimited, 1 request per 5 mins.
 Not Found | 404 | Can't find `server_count`.
-Not Found | 404 | Authorization header not found.
+Forbidden | 403 | Authorization header not found, Go generate a auth token for your bot or make sure it's valid!
 Bad Request | 400 | server_count not integer.
 Not Found | 404 | Bot not found!
 Bad Request | 400 | Incorrect authorization token.
-Not Found | 404 | Go generate auth token for your bot!
+Not Found | 403 | Authorization header not found, Go generate a auth token for your bot or make sure it's valid!
 Bad Request | 400 | shard_count not integer.
 Forbidden | 403 | Bot is not approved.
 OK | 200 | Your Stats Have Been Posted.